All Episodes

 You might want to include gloves and masks as part of a protocol for a period of time.

-Or do you really need the full-on test of anybody before they're allowed entrance into a building, say in New York City?
+Or do you really need the full-on test of anybody before they're allowed entrance into a building, say, in New York City?

 No, I don't think you should do the full test.

-We don't have enough and it's inefficient, and plus you'd have to repeat it every day.
+And plus, you'd have to repeat it every day.

 I think the temperature test, maybe a smell test.